RyanSieglerKX/runbook-kdb-insights/README.md

 ```

 ## Helpful Tip
-When restarting, it is helpful to remove old containers:
+When restarting, it is helpful to remove old containers including the metrics and stream processor container:
 ```bash
 docker compose down --remove-orphans
 ```